ppy/osu-wiki/wiki/Tournaments/oMMFF/1/en.md

 - The rules for mod usage are noted down below.
 The mod will be used only if the beatmap chosen is included in a specific category of the mappool.
   - **NoMod** - No mod will be used for this beatmap.
   - **Hidden** - The Hidden mod will be used by both players if the chosen beatmap is in the Hidden category of the mappool.
-  - **HardRock** - The HardRock mod will be used by both players if the chosen beatmap is in the HardRock category of the mappool.
+  - **Hard Rock** - The Hard Rock mod will be used by both players if the chosen beatmap is in the Hard Rock category of the mappool.
-  - **DoubleTime** - The DoubleTime mod will be used by both players if the chosen beatmap is in the DoubleTime category of the mappool.
+  - **Double Time** - The Double Time mod will be used by both players if the chosen beatmap is in the Double Time category of the mappool.
-  - **ForceMod** - Each player must use at least **one** mod between Hidden, HardRock or Flashlight if the chosen beatmap is in the FreeMod category of the mappool.
+  - **ForceMod** - Each player must use at least **one** mod between Hidden, Hard Rock or Flashlight if the chosen beatmap is in the FreeMod category of the mappool.
   - **FreeMod** - Each player may use the mod they want if the chosen beatmap is in the Tiebreaker category of the mappool.

 #### Mod usage for osu!taiko